alexfish/tug/README.md

 ##### Options

 ```
 -c, [--config]        # the tug config file to use (optional, defaults to .tug.yml)
 -e, [--export]        # the directory to export the .ipa to (optional, defaults to current directory)
+-b, [--build-config]  # the xcode config to use to build the ipa (optional, defaults to Release)
 ```

 ### Deploy